ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

     - Level 1, player get a message that one house is broken in
     - Level 2, player get a message that one house is broken with the custom name of the house
     - Level 3, player get a message that one house is broken with the custom name of the house and the name of the player who broke in
+    - Level 4, like level 3 but with discord message
   - Respawn point (feature can be removed from the config)
     - can be enabled and disabled by the player
 - Admin can configure